 Shyness vs. Introversion

 Shy and introverted are often used interchangeably, but they are not the same thing.
 Shyness is a personality trait, stemming from a fear of rejection.
 A shy person is reluctant to interact with others because they worry about being liked.
 Introversion, on the other hand, is a bit more complex as it’s a full personality type.
 One of its markers is limited social energy.
 Introverts need alone time to recharge, and therefore prefer spending their time and energy on close friends.
-An introvert is reluctant to interact with others because they worry about liking the other person.
+An introvert is reluctant to interact with others because they worry about enjoying the interaction.
 Shy people are typically all introverts, but not all introverts are shy.

 These two groups do have one important thing in common, however: most people don’t really know how to interact with them.
 As evidenced by my first hour of Couchsurfing, the fastest way to make a shy or introverted person completely uncomfortable with you is to call them shy.
 The way our society favors extroversion, “shy” can feel like a bit of an insult, particularly to those of us who don’t actually identify as shy.